code-keylogger/Data-Analysis/README.md

 `sphinx-autobuild docs/source build/`

-To perform code styling, just run make in the root directory.
+To perform code styling, run `make` in the root directory.